realitytracing/Reality-Tracing-WIP/human-foundations/local-ends.md

 ## Summary

-Local ends are the complete space of human-experienced importance, bounded by finite minds operating under constraint.
+Local ends are the full space of human-experienced importance, bounded by finite minds operating under constraint.

-They are:
+They may be:

 - Abstract or concrete
 - Virtuous or destructive
 - Pursued, deferred, or suppressed
 - Stable or exploratory
 - Action-based or idea-based

-They are called *local* because they are limited in scope, time, and capacity—not because they are small, trivial, or conservative.
+They are called *local* because they are limited in scope, time, and capacity—not because they are small.

-Human life remains livable not by resolving all ends, but by **sustaining enough viable local ends to continue acting under constraint**.
+Human life remains livable not by resolving all ends,
+but by sustaining **enough viable local ends to continue acting under constraint**.